 Major construction work for the project was completed in November 2017.
-Contractors addressed punch list items in early 2018 and project closeout is underway.
+Punch list and full project closeout occurred in early 2018.

 This rendering depicts the enhancements initially proposed for the bridge, including new barrier-separated sidewalks, landscaping, decorative bridge fencing, lighting, bridge joint work and gateway features.
 Credit: Midtown Alliance

 The considerable size of the 30-foot tall arches required more space for assembly, and Midtown Alliance and its team of contractors took steps to ensure installation was as expedient as possible.
 To lessen the impact on the traveling public, the arches were assembled off-site initially, then disassembled and shop painted.
 The arches were transported to the site to be installed on one side of the bridge at a time.

 The first arch segments arrived on the bridge in March 2017.
 All 10 minor arches had been erected and bolted in place on the left (southbound) side when work was suspended for over 6 weeks while the Georgia Department of Transportation (GDOT) repaired the elevated section of I-85.
 Work resumed in June to finish welding the minor arches.
 The southbound major arch -- a single span atop the minor arches -- was erected and welded in July, including touch-up paint to substantially complete the southbound (left-side) arches.
 Contractors moved to the northbound (right) side of the bridge in August and erected, welded, and painted the 10 minor and 1 major arches in the same sequence that was used on the completed side of the bridge.
 Every segment, angle, joint, and weld assembling the 22 total arches is unique.